vasilakisfil/Introspected-REST/README.md

 specification and even laverage existing HTTP infrastructure.
-In fact, we feel that Introspected REST is far more powerful than GraphQL: not only it gives you the ability to balance the costs of implementation and client performance, or it allows you to replicate GraphQL's functionality using a variaty of MicroTypes, but also it can support multiple, different, querying specs for different classes of clients, and all these by leveraging the existing HTTP infrastructure.
+In fact, we feel that Introspected REST is far more powerful than GraphQL: not only it gives you the ability to balance the costs of implementation and client performance, but also it can support multiple, different, querying specs for different classes of clients, all these by leveraging the existing HTTP infrastructure.

 ### 12.2.
 Linked Data and Semantic Web